New Deal for Consumers

-- COM(2018) 184: A proposal on representative actions for the protection of the collective interests of consumers and repealing the Injunctions Directive 2009/22/EC [Annex].
-This directive aims to improve tools for stopping illegal practices and facilitating redress for consumers where there are widespread infringements of their rights.
+- COM(2018) 184: A proposal on representative actions for the protection of the collective interests of consumers and repealing the Injunctions Directive 2009/22/EC ('Representative Actions Proposal').

-- COM(2018) 185: A proposal to amend Directive 93/13/EEC on unfair terms in consumer contracts, Directive 98/6/EC on consumer protection in the indication of the prices of products offered to consumers, Directive 2005/29/EC concerning unfair business-to-consumer commercial practices and Directive 2011/83/EU on consumer rights.
-This proposal aims at improving the enforcement and modernising EU consumer legislation in light of market developments, in particular the digital economy.
+- COM(2018) 185: A proposal to amend Directive 93/13/EEC on unfair terms in consumer contracts, Directive 98/6/EC on consumer protection in the indication of the prices of products offered to consumers, Directive 2005/29/EC concerning unfair business-to-consumer commercial practices and Directive 2011/83/EU on consumer rights ('Proposal on better enforcement and modernisation).

-The adoption of the package follows a major evaluation of the EU consumer law directives, results of which were published on 29 May 2017.
+The adoption of the New Deal package follows a comprehensive evaluation of the EU consumer law directives, results of which were published on 29 May 2017.

-This evaluation – the Fitness Check of six consumer and marketing law directives - assessed whether these instruments are still ‘fit for purpose’.
+This evaluation – the Fitness Check – assessed whether the current consumer and marketing law directives are still ‘fit for purpose’.
 A specific evaluation of the Consumer Rights Directive 2011/83/EU was conducted in parallel.

 Citizens' Dialogues on the New Deal for Consumers